-MAT 143 Quantitative Literacy
+MAT143 Quantitative Literacy

 This course is designed to engage students in complex and realistic situations involving the mathematical phenomena of quantity, change and relationship, and uncertainty through project- and activity-based assessment.
 Emphasis is placed on authentic contexts which will introduce the concepts of numeracy, proportional reasoning, dimensional analysis, rates of growth, personal finance, consumer statistics, practical probabilities, and mathematics for citizenship.
 Upon completion, students should be able to utilize quantitative information as consumers and to make personal, professional, and civic decisions by decoding, interpreting, using, and communicating quantitative information found in modern media and encountered in everyday life.
-This course has been approved for transfer under the CAA as a general education course in Mathematics (Quantitative).
+This course has been approved for transfer under the CAA as a general education course in

+Mathematics (Quantitative).
 This course has been approved for transfer under the ICAA as a general education course in Mathematics (Quantitative).
-State prerequisites: Take all: DMA 010, DMA 020, DMA 030, DMA 040, DMA 050, and DRE 098.
+State prerequisites: Take all: DMA-010, DMA-020, DMA-030, DMA-040, DMA-050, and DRE-098.
 (FA and SP).

-- ·1.
-Judge the reasonableness of results using estimation, logical processes, and a proper understanding of quantity - ·2.
-Utilize proportional reasoning to solve contextual problems and make conversions involving various units of measurement - ·3.
-Identify, interpret, and compare linear and exponential rates of growth to make predictions and informed decisions based on data and graphs - ·4.
-Differentiate between simple and compound interest and analyze the long-term effects of saving, investing, and borrowing - ·5.
-Describe, analyze, and interpret statistical information such as graphs, tables, and summarized data to draw appropriate conclusions when presented with actual statistical studies - ·6.
-Determine probabilities and expected values and use them to assess risk and make informed decisions - ·7.
+1. Judge the reasonableness of results using estimation, logical processes, and a proper understanding of quantity

+2. Utilize proportional reasoning to solve contextual problems and make conversions involving various units of measurement

+3. Identify, interpret, and compare linear and exponential rates of growth to make predictions and informed decisions based on data and graphs

+4. Differentiate between simple and compound interest and analyze the long-term effects of saving, investing, and borrowing

+5. Describe, analyze, and interpret statistical information such as graphs, tables, and summarized data to draw appropriate conclusions when presented with actual statistical studies

+6. Determine probabilities and expected values and use them to assess risk and make informed decisions 7.
 Analyze civic and/or societal issues and critique decisions using relevant mathematics National ID (CIP) 27.0101 Mathematics, General.

-Hours/Week Semester Hours Class Lab Wk.
-Exp.
-Credit MAT 152 Statistical Methods I 3 2 0 4
+This is a Universal General Education Transfer Component (UGETC) course.
+[SBCC/BOG 02/21/14]

+MAT-152 Statistical Methods I

 This course provides a project-based approach to introductory statistics with an emphasis on using real-world data and statistical literacy.
 Topics include descriptive statistics, correlation and regression, basic probability, discrete and continuous probability distributions, confidence intervals and hypothesis testing.
 Upon completion, students should be able to use appropriate technology to describe important characteristics of a data set, draw inferences about a population from sample data, and interpret and communicate results.
 This course has been approved for transfer under the CAA as a general education course in Mathematics (Quantitative).
 This course has been approved for transfer under the ICAA as a general education course in Mathematics (Quantitative).
-State prerequisites: Take all: DMA 010, DMA 020, DMA 030, DMA 040, DMA 050, and DRE 098.
+State prerequisites: Take all: DMA-010, DMA-020, DMA-030, DMA-040, DMA-050, and DRE-098.
 (FA and SP).

-- ·1.
-Organize, display, calculate, and interpret descriptive statistics - ·2.
-Apply basic rules of probability - ·3.
-Identify and apply appropriate probability distributions - ·4.
-Perform regression analysis - ·5.
-Analyze sample data to draw inferences about a population parameter - ·6.
-Communicate results through a variety of media National ID (CIP) 27.0501 Statistics, General.
+1. Organize, display, calculate, and interpret descriptive statistics

+2. Apply basic rules of probability

+- 3. Identify and apply appropriate probability distributions - 4.
+Perform regression analysis

+5. Analyze sample data to draw inferences about a population parameter

+6. Communicate results through a variety of media

+National ID (CIP) 27.0501 Statistics, General.

+This is a Universal General Education Transfer Component (UGETC) course.
+[SBCC/BOG 02/21/14]

-MAT 171 Precalculus Algebra
+MAT-171 Precalculus Algebra